romychab/effects-hilt-plugin/docs/effects-and-hilt.md

 1. Use the latest version of Android Studio.
 2. Use __Kotlin v2.0__ or above.
 3. Ensure the [KSP](https://kotlinlang.org/docs/ksp-overview.html) plugin is added to your project.
 [How to install KSP?](/docs/ksp-installation.md).
-4. Make sure [Hilt] is properly set up in your project.
+4. Make sure [Hilt](https://dagger.dev/hilt/) is properly set up in your project.
+   Minimum supported version of Hilt: 2.58+.
 [How to install Hilt?](/docs/ksp-and-hilt-installation.md)

 ## Installation (Single-module Projects)